Doug Crawford: Research

+Eye-Hand Coordination During Reach.
+Crawford and colleagues used psychophysics and fMRI to show that human parietal lobe retains and updates saccade and reach goals in gaze-centered coordinates, fMRI and TMS to map saccade vs. reach function in human posterior parietal cortex, fMRI and MEG to track the visuomotor transformations forr reach, and psychophysics, neuroimaging, to determine how allocentric and egocentric representations are stored and integrated for goal-directed reaches.

-Crawford and colleagues have also applied this research to understand the mechanisms behind visual and neurological disorders such as amblyopia, cervical dystonia and optic ataxia.
+Crawford has also collaborated with clinician scientists to investigate how these various sensorimotor mechanisms fail during disorders such as amblyopia, cervical dystonia and optic ataxia.

 Research Awards

 Crawford has been listed amongst the world's top 2% researchers.
 In addition to the research fellowships, research chairs and teaching awards cited above, Crawford has received various research awards.
-He was awarded the Governor General's Academic Gold medal for his PhD work with Tutis Vilis.
-Since then, he has won various research prizes, including the 1995 Polanyi Prize in Physiology/Medicine, an Alfred P Sloan Fellowship, the 2000 Ontario Premier's Research Excellence Award, the 2002 CIFAR Young Explorer Award (awarded to the "top 20 young investigators in Canada"), the 2004 Steacie Prize (awarded to "a scientist or engineer of 40 years of age or less for outstanding scientific research carried out in Canada."), the 2016 Canadian Physiological Society Sarrazin Award., and the 2018 York President's Research Excellence Award.
+In 1993, he was awarded the Governor General's Academic Gold medal for his PhD work with Tutis Vilis.
+Since then, he has won various research prizes, including the 1995 Polanyi Prize in Physiology/Medicine, an Alfred P Sloan Fellowship, the 2000 Ontario Premier's Research Excellence Award, the 2002 CIFAR Young Explorer Award (awarded to the "top 20 young investigators in Canada"), the 2004 Steacie Prize (awarded to "a scientist or engineer of 40 years of age or less for outstanding scientific research carried out in Canada."), the 2016 Canadian Physiological Society Sarrazin Award, and the 2018 York President's Research Excellence Award.